Matt Fong: Personal life

 Fong lived in Pasadena, California with his wife, Paula, with whom he had two children: Matthew II and Jade.
 Fong died of cancer in his Pasadena home on June 1, 2011.
 He was buried at the United States Air Force Academy Cemetery in Colorado Springs, Colorado.
-He was survived by his late mother and his wife and children.
+At the time of his death he was survived by his mother, his wife, and children.